yamin-shihab/study-notes/grade-8/science.md

     + Some animals are important links, like small fish, as they and their eggs are important to many animals.
     + Fisheries can significantly affect the populations of fish, because they tend to target larger fish with higher market prices.
 This leaves a boost in the population of smaller fish.
     + Pollution also affects animals.
 When the concentration of a toxin is magnified through a food chain (phytoplankton absorbs toxin, zooplankton eats thousands of phytoplankton, fish eats hundreds of zooplankton, bird eats many fish), it's called biomagnification.
 So animals high up in the food chain are most severely affected.
-+ Some plants and animals don't use the sun's energy, but rather sea-floor vents at the bottom for energy.
++ Some plants and animals don't use the Sun's energy, but rather sea-floor vents at the bottom for energy.
 The process of using its chemicals for food is called chemosynthesis.
 + In order for water to be safe to drink (potable), it has to cleaned and tested.
 Dissolved solids, salts, and organisms have to be removed.
     + Hard water contains lots of dissolved calcium and magnesium, while soft water has less.
 + Acid precipitation is caused by dissolved sulfur dioxide and nitrogen oxide in the atmosphere.
 These are waste gasses released by coal-burning industries, metal smelters, and automobiles.